 Coach Foster brings a wealth of experience to the Bruins in the health and wellness world.
-With more than 10 years experience as a personal trainer and wellness instructor, Foster is a nationally qualified bodybuilder and figure competitor.
+With more than 10 years of experience as a personal trainer and wellness instructor, Foster is a nationally qualified bodybuilder and figure competitor.
 Her experience includes training with professional bodybuilders and semipro football players.

 Coach Foster has a passion for wellness and fitness.
-When she isn’t training for competitions she is raising her two daughters, including Allison, who attends Michigan State University, and Anna, who attends Union City High School.
+When she isn’t training for competitions, she is raising her two daughters, including Allison, who attends Michigan State University, and Anna, who attends Union City High School.